 Reminder: If the property with a current VA loan on it is being sold prior to the new purchase, the sale will clear up the Veteran’s entitlement being tied up by that VA mortgage

 Hopefully this article was helpful and maybe shared something you may not have known.
+Stay tuned for updates closer to January 1, 2020.
 Contact us for your VA purchase or refinance.
 Our knowledge will get you the service and loan that you deserve!